-So, why then are Aussie businesses falling so far behind?
+So, why, then, are Aussie businesses falling so far behind?
 Why are almost all the noteworthy, barrier-breaking, buzz-creating social/tech/digital campaigns coming from other countries in the world?
-We could blame it on our agencies, which is a favourite pastime of mine, but I’m not so sure it’s their fault.
-Do the decision makers in our companies not have enough confidence in new technologies and social media to trial new things?
-Either way it’s a sad reflection on our vibrant and tech-savvy nation.
+We could blame it on our agencies, which is a favorite pastime of mine, but I’m not so sure it’s their fault.
+Do the decision-makers in our companies not have enough confidence in new technologies and social media to try new things?
+Either way, it’s a sad reflection of our vibrant and tech-savvy nation.
 We can come up with some of the world’s most notable medical triumphs and more elite athletes per capita than most… but where our talent and smarts in these arenas thrive, they seem to shrivel into non-existence when it comes to creative marketing.

 Maybe I’m being harsh.
-My friends and family would tell you that’s another favourite pastime of mine.
-But nonetheless, here’s five digital marketing / social media / tech trends that Australian businesses should be getting on to RIGHT NOW.
+My friends and family would tell you that’s another favorite pastime of mine.
+But nonetheless, here are five digital marketing / social media/tech trends that Australian businesses should be getting on to RIGHT NOW.

-You may not realise that if you have a shopping cart ability on your website, it’s more than likely you can pull in that functionality straight from your website via iframe to your Facebook page – even easier now that the width of apps has increased to 810px.
+You may not realize that if you have a shopping cart ability on your website, it’s more than likely you can pull in that functionality straight from your website via iframe to your Facebook page – even easier now that the width of apps has increased to 810px.
 This may or may not make sense to you, but seriously you should get onto it because people do not want to leave Facebook.
-If they can purchase your product straight through your Page the chances are higher they will.
-And even if they don’t – it’s unlikely you’ll lose a sale from having it there, so ipso facto you should just have it there.
+If they can purchase your product straight through your Page, the chances are higher that they will.
+And even if they don’t – it’s unlikely you’ll lose a sale from having it there, so ipso facto, you should just have it there.
 The more options for people to buy your stuff, the better.
-I’m extremely passionate about this so happy to answer questions if you want to get in touch.
+I’m extremely passionate about this, so happy to answer questions if you want to get in touch.